imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 	git reset --soft HEAD~

-This command undos the last commit made by move HEAD to its parent value.
+This command undos the last commit made by moving HEAD to its parent value.

 ---